StorageCodeDave/Holiday_Entitlement_Corrections/Holiday Check for relationship tables.md

 Full join absgroups AG on AG.groupref = Eh.HolGroupRef
 --Full join abscodes Ab on Ab.coderef = A.coderef
 full join entitlementdefault ED on ED.groupref = EMP.HolEntGroupRef--coalesce(NullIF(EH.HolGroupRef,-1),1)
+--Now the outer applies that may return no data.
+If I was to include these in the above query then some staff do not join and not shown in the report
-Outer Apply (select Empref as EMP2,
+--this one is working out amount of holiday to Today Outer Apply (select Empref as EMP2,
 					Case when ED.enttype = 1 then
 						round(CAST(SUM(dbo.fnGetAbsHours(A1.absref)/3600.0) AS float),2)